Faye Rogers

 Faye Rogers (born 21 September 2002) is a British Paralympic swimmer who competes in international swimming competitions.
-She is a World champion and has been selected to compete at the 2024 Summer Paralympics.
+She is a two-time World champion and won a gold medal at the 2024 Summer Paralympics.

 Career

 Rogers was an able-bodied swimmer who had competed at the 2021 Olympic Selection trials but was involved in a car accident which resulted in limited movement in her elbow.

 At the 2025 World Para Swimming Championships in Singapore, Rogers won the gold medal in the Women's S10 400 metres freestyle with a time of 4:32.34, setting a new British record and a personal best.
 She also achieved a personal best in the 200 metres individual medley event at the same championships.

+Personal life

+Rogers is of Scottish descent through her father.